google/web-api-gateway/README.md

 ## 10. Retrieve Account Key to connect a client

-When you are asked for an account key to connect an application to the Web Api Gateway, you can retrieve it using the same command as used to setup:
+When you are asked for an account key to connect an application to the Web API Gateway, you can retrieve it using the same command as used to setup:

 ```